Gambia Information Site

 Local Conditions:

 Beach dogs have an insecure life in The Gambia.
-While the tourist season lasts they are put up with around most of the ocean side bars and get a little water, food and maybe worming medication from anxious tourists.
+While the tourist season lasts they are put up with around most of the ocean side beach bars and get a little water, food and maybe worming medication from anxious tourists.

 A central feeding point for cats is at the Kombo Beach Hotel called the Cat Cafe.
 Some of these people sometimes contact a charity called GambiCats which has been in working in The Gambia since 1998.
 They organise humane neutering or vet treatment for these stray animals and are concerned about improving their general welfare.